5 Factors to Consider When Building a House in the Philippines

 Live a Modest Lifestyle

+Choosing to live a modest lifestyle in the midst of third world poverty is key to living a peaceful and secure life.
 Of course, it would be a totally different scenario if you choose to build a house in one of the secure and gated communities, think Ayala Alabang, Forbes, Dasma, etc.

 Choose a location that affords your lifestyle.
-If you have the money to burn, you can always opt to buy real estate in a prime, gated community.
+If you have the money to burn, you can always opt to buy real estate in a secure and gated community.
 If you want to build a mansion, make sure that you choose a community that will not make your house stand out above the rest.

 3. Install security equipment (CCTV, fire and smoke alarm)

-When it comes to building your dream house, it is well-advised to try to blend in or at least don't build something that will make you stick out like a sore thumb.
-The key is to keep your house looking as simple as possible in the outside.
-Although anyone who has the means to build something should follow their heart's desires, it would be best to blend in and keep a low profile.
+If your choice of area is in the city, you may have more leeway but still err on the side of caution.
+The key is to keep your house looking as simple as possible in the outside not unless you live in a secure and gated community in the Metro Manila area.
+Although anyone who has the means to build something should follow their heart's desires, it would be best to blend in and keep a low profile wherever you may be.